Arbor Realty Trust, Inc. (NYSE:ABR) Shares Bought by Van ECK Associates Corp

 Other hedge funds and other institutional investors have also bought and sold shares of the company.
 Great Lakes Advisors LLC increased its stake in Arbor Realty Trust by 34.7% in the first quarter.
 Great Lakes Advisors LLC now owns 819,887 shares of the real estate investment trust’s stock valued at $13,036,000 after purchasing an additional 211,434 shares during the period.
 Citigroup Inc. increased its stake in Arbor Realty Trust by 123.5% in the fourth quarter.
 Citigroup Inc. now owns 92,168 shares of the real estate investment trust’s stock valued at $1,306,000 after purchasing an additional 50,927 shares during the period.
 SG Americas Securities LLC acquired a new position in Arbor Realty Trust in the fourth quarter valued at $1,749,000.
 Squarepoint Ops LLC acquired a new position in Arbor Realty Trust in the fourth quarter valued at $181,000.
 Finally, HighTower Advisors LLC increased its stake in Arbor Realty Trust by 90.3% in the fourth quarter.
 HighTower Advisors LLC now owns 22,348 shares of the real estate investment trust’s stock valued at $317,000 after purchasing an additional 10,606 shares during the period.
 Institutional investors own 42.24% of the company’s stock.

 A number of brokerages have recently issued reports on ABR.
+Raymond James boosted their price target on shares of Arbor Realty Trust from $17.50 to $20.00 and gave the stock an “outperform” rating in a research note on Monday, May 10th.
 JPMorgan Chase & Co. boosted their price target on shares of Arbor Realty Trust from $16.50 to $18.00 and gave the stock an “overweight” rating in a research note on Monday, April 26th.
-Zacks Investment Research lowered shares of Arbor Realty Trust from a “buy” rating to a “hold” rating in a research note on Monday, April 26th.
-Finally, Raymond James boosted their price target on shares of Arbor Realty Trust from $17.50 to $20.00 and gave the stock an “outperform” rating in a research note on Monday, May 10th.
+Finally, Zacks Investment Research lowered shares of Arbor Realty Trust from a “buy” rating to a “hold” rating in a research note on Monday, April 26th.
 Two analysts have rated the stock with a hold rating and three have given a buy rating to the company’s stock.
 The stock has an average rating of “Buy” and a consensus price target of $16.75.

 Arbor Realty Trust (NYSE:ABR) last released its quarterly earnings data on Thursday, May 6th.
 The real estate investment trust reported $0.55 EPS for the quarter, topping analysts’ consensus estimates of $0.40 by $0.15.
 Arbor Realty Trust had a net margin of 86.52% and a return on equity of 19.57%.
 As a group, analysts predict that Arbor Realty Trust, Inc. will post 1.54 earnings per share for the current year.